 PCNA Board of Directors - Bios

-LYNNE T. BRAUN, ANP, PHD, CNP, FPCNA, FAAN, FAHA
+LYNNE T. BRAUN, PHD, CNP, CLS, FAHA, FPCNA, FAAN

 Back to top

-Jane Nelson Worel MS, APRN-BC, APNP, FAHA, FPCNA is an Adult Nurse Practitioner, currently practicing Internal Medicine/Primary Care in Madison, Wisconsin.
+Jane Nelson Worel, MNS, APRN-BC, APNP, FAHA, FPCNA is an Adult Nurse Practitioner, currently practicing Internal Medicine/Primary Care in Madison, Wisconsin.

 Jane has over ten years of experience in Preventive Cardiology.
 Areas of clinical interest include women and heart disease and the management of patients with complex dyslipidemia, hypertension and metabolic syndrome.
 She has spent much of her early career involved in cardiac rehabilitation and health promotion programs in administrative and program development roles.
 Most recently, Jane helped establish a Women's Heart Care Clinic - whose goal is to assist women in the reduction of cardiovascular risks through lifestyle intervention along with appropriate medical therapies.